 Once these big questions are out of the way, you can move on to specific work hours and weekends.
 Remember that the risk of burnout increases with age.
 And if you commit to a certain amount of hours per week, you must honor that commitment like it’s your religion.

 In summary, this is the part where both potential partners bring each other back to Earth.
 A partnership won’t survive if one partner is ready to work tirelessly, and the other would rather keep their sanity.
-On the other hand, the partnership is more likely to be successful if there is a reasonably equal time commitment from both partners.
+On the other hand, the partnership is more likely to be successful if there is an equal time commitment from both partners.

 8. How will you measure each other’s contributions?